Voyz/databay/docs/source/extending/extending_inlets.rst

 * Attaching global and local metadata.
 * Calling :any:`pull <Inlet.pull>` method.

-Since :code:`InletTester` will call pull on your inlet, you may want to mock some functionality of your inlet in order to separate testing of your inlet logic from external code.
+Since :any:`InletTester` will call :any:`pull <Inlet.pull>` on your inlet, you may want to mock some of your inlet's functionality in order to separate testing of its logic from external code.

 ----